best places to live in Fort Myers Florida

 Verandah

-East Fort Myers, modern, family and active retiree mix, two golf courses, strong amenity package.
+East Fort Myers, modern, family and active retiree mix, two golf courses.
 The newer phases give you new construction inside a gated golf community, which is a hard combination to find at this price.

 2026 Price Range: Fiddlesticks and Verandah newer phases can hit $2M+.
 Paseo and parts of Renaissance start in the $500Ks.